 Even when just playing through Normal and Nightmare, things can sometimes slow down when you play with /player 8, but I am going to use the same gear strategy for both difficulties, since it takes time to farm decent uniques (farming is for the end game).

-Therefor, unless you find decent unique items along the way, I have found the easiest way to deal decent damage is to create rune words, and upgrade rare or unique weapons.
-Rare and uniques are the only items that can be upgraded in the cube.
-So, you might need to recreate your rune words later, using exceptional and elite weapons.
+Therefor, unless you find decent unique items along the way, I have found the easiest way to deal decent damage is by creating rune words, or by upgrading rare and unique weapons.
+Rare and uniques are the only items that can be upgraded using the cube.
+So, you might need to recreate the same rune words later, using exceptional and elite weapons.

 You do not have to go crazy, like me, and clear all areas.
 This is mostly a waste of time, as the drops will be much better on Nightmare and Hell.
 I am not sure I will clear out everything on Nightmare/Hell as well, but I have done on Normal, and it took a few days of "slowly" playing the game, mostly not doing the same area more than once.

 If you are playing with /players 8 all the way through normal, then you end up leveling very fast.
 I was around level 50 when I completed Act 5 on Normal.
 The game will also be harder, but if you stick to a good gear strategy, it will not really slow you down much.